Looking for encrypted cloud storage with no backdoors?

 We go above and beyond security

+Encrypted cloud storage is what we do.
 Data stored in Nimbox is encrypted with 256-bit Advanced Encryption Standard (AES) cryptography in cipher-block chaining mode.
 Organisation data is always encrypted—on a device, in transit, and whilst stored—and can only be decrypted by you, and your authorised users.

 Our architecture allows for the secure inspection of traffic by you to ensure there is no malicious content.
 Importantly, Nimbox can never see your data, unlike many other cloud storage services that may be able to access unencrypted customer data.

-In Nimbox, only you has control over the encryption and decryption of your data.
+In Nimbox, only you have control over the encryption and decryption of your data.
 Encryption occurs at the device level and the encryption key that is needed to decrypt the data always stays with you, we cannot decrypt your stored data.

 Data that is stored in Nimbox is instantly encrypted and decrypted on-the-fly, on the device that is being used at the time—even when using the Nimbox web application.
 Nimbox uses AES, a well-known and widely trusted encryption algorithm, with a 256-bit key.